Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Equivalence of Drummond gauging and the Cameron-Martin-Girsanov formula

 We see from Eqs. (\ref{eq:303}-\ref{eq:307}) that averages of the increment $dx$ over differently distributed random increments can be related to one another, and that the quantity $d\Omega$ describes the connection.
 In order for this to make sense mathematically, two conditions must be met.
 The first is that no process that has non-zero probability under $P$ should be impossible under $Q$, and vice versa.
 The second, known as Novikov's condition, requires that $\left\langle \exp\left(\frac{1}{2}\mu^{2}dt\right)\right\rangle <\infty$.

-We now invert the point of view, and instead of considering a single variable treated according to two different averaging procedures, we relate the evolution of two different variables under the same averaging.
+We now invert the point of view, and instead of considering an increment of a variable treated according to two different averaging procedures, we relate increments of two different variables under the same averaging.
 Explicitly, we consider variable $x$ evolving as $dx=adt+bdW_{t}$ and another variable $x^{\prime}$ that evolves according to $dx^{\prime}=(a+b\mu)dt+bdW_{t}$, with $x(0)=x^{\prime}(0)$.
 The above results imply that we can write